EV Challenges and Evolving Solutions for Rural Communities

 Charging Station Planning and Permitting Coordination

-The EV sector is still developing, and many rural localities have little experience with permitting and siting EV charging infrastructure.
+As the EV sector develops, and many rural localities have little experience with permitting and siting EV charging infrastructure.

-Prior to seeking permits, charging station developers and utilities should conduct thorough planning and analyses of several factors, including projected local EV adoption and the associated demand for public charging, local electric grid capacity, right-of-way access and easement issues impacting the siting of charging stations, and other factors.
+Prior to seeking permits, charging station developers and utilities should conduct thorough planning and analyses of several factors, including projected local EV adoption and the associated demand for public charging, local electric grid capacity, right-of-way access and easement issues impacting the siting of charging stations.

-The exact processes and timeframes for reviewing and approving permit applications can vary widely between local jurisdictions, which can lead to confusion and frustration for project developers.
-There are significant differences in geography, technical expertise, staff capacity, and right-of-way policies across local jurisdictions.
+The exact processes and timeframes for reviewing and approving permit applications can vary widely between local and Tribal jurisdictions, which can lead to confusion and frustration for project developers.

 For an overview of EV infrastructure planning considerations, see the EV Infrastructure Planning for Rural Areas section of this toolkit.